orlandos-nl/MongoKitten/README.md

 Note: other versions of `swift` and `MongoDB` may or may not work.
 We do not support them.

+#### Running Unit Tests
+The unit tests expect a test database.
+Run the Tools/testprep.sh script to import it.

 # Tutorial

 ## Setup